Lusaka Mayor Miles Sampa has cautioned Lusaka Councillors against commenting on the Forest 27 developments in the media.

 “When reports are brought before us let us make sure that we read and scrutise them so that we know what we are approving and take responsibility,” he advised.

-This is contained in a statement issued Public Relations Manager George Sichimba.
+This is contained in a statement issued by Public Relations Manager George Sichimba.